usamegl/GOHAN_Voice_Assistant/README.md

 pip3 install pyaudio
 It will suffice to say.

-For example, when you say "gohan", you can change it to say "Hi Osama" etc. in the code.
+For example, when you say "gohan", you can change it to say "Hi Usame" etc. in the code.

 And finally, I must say this.
 I used this voice assistant ready from google.